Open-Attestation/adr/signature-proof-spec/spec.md

 Each of these implementation have various pros and cons and this paper will not go into the details of them.
 Instead, we would refer to the readers to a paper [3] written by Kaliya young, which goes into the specific details of these various implementations.

-Although contrary to what the above paper hopes to achieves, what we propose is another flavour of a verifiable credential that is expressed in JSON-LD using linked data proofs that leverage on Merkle hash trees that are less complex (as compared to [debatable]) ZKP implementations and more pragmatic in practice [also debatable] [5].
+Although contrary to what the above paper hopes to achieves, what we propose is another flavour of a verifiable credential that is expressed in JSON-LD using linked data proofs that leverage on Merkle hash trees that are less complex ZKP implementations and more pragmatic in practice [5][6].

 # Design of the proof:
 Before we get into the design of the proof, we need to establish a few definitions around our solution.
 In the current implementation usage for our solution in `OpenAttestation`, the **set of claims** within **our credential** is mostly pre-defined and are mostly tied to a single **subject**.
-[2] While this might simplify the solution, it might cause a few limitations as discussed in the limitations section.
+[2]

 We will first start with a minimal Verifiable credential, then talk about how we protect the integrity of this document, while discussing this, we will also touch upon selective disclosure as a consequence of our implementation and its limitations.
 Lastly, we will extend our solution to allow a more efficient way of verifying credentials in a batch using merkle trees.

 We assume that the reader is familiar with basic cryptographic primitives and would not go into a deep discussion about them.

-First of all, lets start with a very minimal credential that adheres to the VC data model specification.
+First of all, let's start with a very minimal credential that adheres to the VC data model specification.

 ```json
 {